 In 2021, we created an ESG Task Force that is comprised of management representatives from Health, Safety & Environmental ("HSE"), Operations, Legal, Human Resources, Investor Relations and Finance.
 The task force is charged with the responsibility to monitor the Company's adherence to our ESG standards and formally communicate their findings on an ongoing basis to our CEO and the Board.
-We published our detailed inaugural ESG report in 2021 and published a follow-up report in 2022.
-Included in our reports is a discussion of our steadfast efforts to disclose our ESG performance record, as applicable, and discuss our plans to drive further alignment in the future with the various reporting frameworks as we continue our ESG reporting journey.
+We published our detailed inaugural ESG sustainability report in 2021 and published a follow-up sustainability report in 2022 (the "2022 ESG Sustainability Report").
+Included in our sustainability reports is a discussion of our steadfast efforts to disclose our ESG performance record, as applicable, and discuss our plans to drive further alignment in the future with the various reporting frameworks as we continue our ESG reporting journey.
+Our 2022 ESG Sustainability Report may be found on our website at https://ringenergy.com/sustainability.
+The information on, or that can be accessed through our website, is not incorporated by reference into this proxy statement and should not be considered part of this proxy statement.

-In the creation of our ESG reports to date, we have consulted the Sustainability Accounting Standards Board's ("SASB") Oil and Gas Exploration and Production Sustainability Accounting Standard, the recommendations of the Task Force on Climate- related Financial Disclosures ("TCFD"), the Sustainable Development Goals ("SDGs") promulgated by the United Nations, and other reporting guidance from industry frameworks and standards.
+In the creation of our ESG sustainability reports to date, we have consulted the Sustainability Accounting Standards Board's ("SASB") Oil and Gas Exploration and Production Sustainability Accounting Standard, the recommendations of the Task Force on Climate- related Financial Disclosures ("TCFD"), the Sustainable Development Goals ("SDGs") promulgated by the United Nations, and other reporting guidance from industry frameworks and standards.